-3. Method Sections (25 points each x = 50 points)
+3. Qualitative and Quantitative Proposals (22.5 points each x = 45 points)

-Students will write two different method sections replicating and extending previous research studies.
-Each method section will be written in APA format and contain relevant sections included in the rubric below (see "A proposal for a study of medical school teaching" on pp. 161-178 in Maxwell).
-One will be a quantitative research study and one will be a qualitative research study.
+Students will write two different proposals replicating and extending previous research studies.
+Each proposal will be written in APA format and contain relevant sections included in the rubric below.
+One will be a quantitative research proposal and one will be a qualitative research proposal.
 Please include a one-page, letter of informed consent (see my example on Blackboard) describing any potential risks or benefits to participants as a result of participating in the study as well as any compensation participants may receive; failure to submit a letter of informed consent with each methods section will result in a reduction in points from the final grade for the assignment.
 The letter of informed consent will be evaluated based on quality as well as criteria (i.e. description of research procedures, risks and benefits to participants, confidentiality, participation, and contact information).
+Similarly, if peer reviews are not completed, or they are not completed according to guidelines, points will be taken off of your own paper.
 Each methods section (not including the letter of consent) should be 5-7 pages in length.
 Failure to cite appropriately using APA 6th ed. or to write in a coherent manner will result in an overall deduction from the final grade.
 Email electronic versions to me by the assigned date at jbeck12@masonlive.gmu.edu.

-4 (5 points) 3 (4 points) 2 (3 points) 1 (2 points) Introduction Overview of extant Overview of Overview of extant Overview of extant literature is brief extant literature literature is brief literature is too brief but coherent; is brief but but somewhat or too long; key statement of mostly coherent; incoherent; key elements are not research problem may lack some elements are present or and statement of key elements. unclear or absent. incoherent. purpose are clear and concise.
-Conceptual The conceptual This section of This section of the This section of the Framework framework the proposal proposal lacks proposal lacks many
+4 (4.5 points) 3 (3.5 points) 2 (2.5 points) 1 (1.5 points) Introduction Overview of extant Overview of Overview of extant Overview of extant literature is brief extant literature literature is brief literature is too brief but coherent; is brief but but somewhat or too long; key statement of mostly coherent; incoherent; key elements are not research problem may lack some elements are present or and statement of key elements. unclear or absent. incoherent. purpose are clear • and concise.
+Conceptual The conceptual This section of This section of the This section of the